 As mentioned above, NCAA Division I colleges and universities are allowed to offer four-year, guaranteed scholarships.
 However, coaches generally have a limited number of those scholarships to offer (usually to the most heavily recruited athletes).
 So, many student athletes only receive partial or one-year, renewable scholarships.
 In those cases, an athlete can have his or her scholarship withdrawn or non-renewed after suffering a catastrophic injury or being cut from a team.

 The effects of a severe injury—or repeated injuries or head traumas—can last a lifetime.
 College athletes in injury-prone sports are risking their long-term health and well-being.

-4. Practical acknowledgement of the long odds of making it to the pros
+4. Practical acknowledgment of the long odds of making it to the pros

 People who believe that college athletes should not be paid often point out that professional athletes in the major sports can make millions of dollars.
 So they think that student athletes just need to work hard and remain patient for their future rewards.
 But that's like telling someone to keep providing a valuable service for free or low pay because they'll win the lottery as soon as their contract expires.
 In the vast majority of cases, that simply won't happen.
 It's a fictional golden carrot.

 Exceedingly few college athletes ever get the opportunity to play for a professional sports franchise.
-In fact, only about 1.5 percent of all NCAA football players get drafted into the National Football League (NFL).
-When it comes to men's basketball, only 1.1 percent of NCAA athletes in the sport get drafted by teams in the National Basketball Association (NBA).
-And only 0.9 percent of NCAA women's basketball players get drafted into the Women's National Basketball Association (WNBA).4
+In fact, according to a report on the estimated probabilities of doing so, only 1.6 percent of all NCAA football players get drafted into the National Football League (NFL).
+When it comes to men's basketball, only 1.2 percent of NCAA athletes in the sport get drafted by teams in the National Basketball Association (NBA).
+And only 0.8 percent of NCAA women's basketball players get drafted into the Women's National Basketball Association (WNBA).

 5. A potential end to the seedy underbelly of college sports